shauli-ravfogel/academic-kickstart/content/publication/basque/index.md

 abstract: ""

 # Summary.
 An optional shortened abstract.
-summary: Agreement prediction has been proposed as a task that implicitly tests acquisition on syntax.
-We use agreement prediction to study how do the models fare in this task when trained on a language with a complex morphology: Basque.
+summary: "Agreement prediction has been proposed as a task that implicitly tests acquisition on syntax.
+We use agreement prediction to study how do the models fare in this task when trained on a language with a complex morphology: Basque."

 tags: []
 categories: []